marcpelve/tic-tac-toe-client/README.md

 As a user, I should be able to retreive game history.
 As a user, I should be able to log out.
 As a user, I should be able to change my password.
+As a user, after the game is over I should not be able to keep clicking.

 ### Technical Specifications